mahamshahid18/valet-app-v2/README.md

 * Use generic error handler
 * ~Make internal routes auth protected routes~
 * ~Implement authentication and authorization~
-* Add authentication flow for valet's who generate tickets
+* Add authentication flow for valet to generate tickets
 * Send ticket_no as base64 encoded string (as route param)
+* Add issuer and audience field to auth token's header

 ## Front-end